mhausenblas/the-container-security-book/manuscript/ch1.md

 Then, the container orchestration wars, roughly 2015 to 2017, happened.
 Many of the early approaches turned out to be niche players and what at time of writing is used are mainly Kubernetes (cross-environment), Amazon Elastic Container Service (ECS), and Nomad.

 Then came the third wave: the era of the service meshes began in roughly began in early 2016 when Buoyant released its first iteration of Linkerd.
 Others followed, including Istio and AWS App Mesh and in early 2019 we witnessed the effort to start standardizing services meshes via the Service Mesh Interface (SMI).
+Also, starting in late 2018, we saw the formation of a Special Interest Group (SIG) [Security](https://github.com/cncf/sig-security) at the Cloud Native Computing Foundation (CNCF) to which many of the book's authors are contributing to.

 In all of the phases above, the security angle sometimes was handled as a secondary issue, sometimes neglected, and oftentimes underappreciated.
 You will find great talks, blog posts, and articles in many places, but still, few good practices are documented, comprehensively, in a central location.